thangngoc89/blog/content/writing-reason-react-bindings-the-right-way/index.md

 In this post, I'll show you how to write ReasonReact bindings for React.js components.

-> For all of you who don't know about ReasonML: ReasonML is a syntactic sugar on top of OCaml toolchain.
+> For all of you who don't know about ReasonML: ReasonML is syntactic sugar on top of the OCaml toolchain.
 >
 > ReasonML/OCaml can be compiled into optimized Javascript with [Bucklescript](https://bucklescript.github.io/).
 >
-> You can learn more about it checkout this article by
+> You can learn more about it by checking out this article by
 > Dr. Axel Rauschmayer: [What is ReasonML?](http://2ality.com/2017/11/about-reasonml.html)

 # The official way according to the docs

-ReasonReact provides a great way to inteprop with React.js components with `ReasonReact.wrapJsForReason`.
-Here is [an example from the ReasonReact](https://reasonml.github.io/reason-react/docs/en/interop.html#reasonreact-using-reactjs)
+ReasonReact provides a great way to inteprop with React.js components using `ReasonReact.wrapJsForReason`.
+Here is [an example from the ReasonReact docs:](https://reasonml.github.io/reason-react/docs/en/interop.html#reasonreact-using-reactjs)

 ```reason
 /* PersonalInformation.re */